-A taxpayer who does not qualify for the credit in the taxable year of purchase or who fails to meet the application deadlines may neither claim the credit for the year of purchase nor claim original or carryover credits for years following the year of purchase.
+A taxpayer that does not qualify for the credit in the taxable year of purchase or that fails to meet the application deadlines may neither claim the credit for the year of purchase nor claim original or carryover credits for years following the year of purchase.

 Does leased machinery and equipment qualify for the Recyclable Materials Processing Equipment Tax Credit?